globaldothealth/isaric/docs/spec-format.md

 rule patterns, listed below.
 Each rule will either have a `field` attribute that is the corresponding field in the source format, or a `combinedField` attribute which links multiple fields in the source format, and specifies how the fields should be combined.
+Fields can be marked as privacy sensitive using `sensitive: true`, which can be used by the parser to take additional steps, such as hashing the field.

 * **Constant**: Every value in the table is the same constant value
   ```json